 Bradford gained its status as a UNESCO world heritage site for film this decade and has gone from strength to strength since then.
 Although there are a varied collection of museums in Bradford, the jewel in the city’s crown, is definitely the National Science and Media museum.
 It was the first place in the UK to open IMAX and Panoramic cinema screens, it was the first place to open a live broadcasting studio in a museum and it’s now moving forward to incorporate the history of video games as well.
-Although their doors are currently closed there are a wealth of online activities, talks and tours to dive into on a rainy day.

 Scroll down to find out more about our top picks of museums in Bradford.